The page has been translated by Gen AI.

 Cluster NameRequiredCluster Name

-• Start with an English letter and use English letters, numbers, special character (-) within 3-30 characters
+• Start with an English letter and use English letters, numbers, and the special character (-) within 3-30 characters

 Control Plane Settings > Kubernetes VersionRequiredSelect Kubernetes Version